evollu/react-native-fcm/README.md

 ```

 ### Behaviour when sending `notification` and `data` payload through GCM
-- When app is not running when user clicks notification, notification data will be passed into `FCM.initialData`
+- When app is not running and user clicks notification, notification data will be passed into `FCM.initialData`

 - When app is running in background (the tricky one, I strongly suggest you try it out yourself)
  - IOS will receive notificaton from `FCMNotificationReceived` event